Mugen-Builders/coprocessor-local-development/README.md

 ```

 > [!NOTE]
-> Before running the command below, ensure you have created a `.toml` file and set the **environment variables** correctly.
-Below is the structure of the content that should be included in the file:
+> If you wish to make any customizations to the tool's execution environment, you can use the `--config` flag along with the path to a `.toml` file, which should contain the following variables:
 >
 > ```toml
 > [anvil]